PotatoDevices/device_xiaomi_onc/README.md

   Device configuration for Xiaomi Redmi 7
  =========================================

-  The Xiaomi Redmi 7 (codenamed "Onclite") is an budget smartphone from Xiaomi.
+  The Xiaomi Redmi 7 (codenamed "onc") is an budget smartphone from Xiaomi.

   It was announced and released in April 2019.